| | |

 Slow-Roasted Beef

-I decided to use my new thermometer when making slow-roasted beef for our Sunday dinner.
-I found a recipe, in my cooking bible, The New Best Recipe ~ Revised Edition, that was calling my name.
+This easy slow-roasted beef recipe is from The New Best Recipe ~ Revised Edition, which was calling my name.
 I lightly seasoned the sirloin roast, seared it on all sides then cooked it in a 250-degree oven for close to an hour then I cranked up the heat to 500 degrees to finish cooking for a few minutes.
 I let the roast rest for 10 minutes before slicing.
 It turned out to be perfectly medium-rare and we all devoured it!
-I am so excited to have such an amazing meat thermometer that is so accurate!
-Thanks, Thermoworks!
 I made the leftover beef into French Dip Sandwiches and they were amazing too.
-Looking forward to making this recipe again and again.

 Slow-Roasted Beef